DBOMproject/tools/spdx-converter/README.md

 ### Development

-You will need Python 3.7+ to run this utility as it utilises dataclasses.
+You will need Python 3.7+ to run this utility as it utilities dataclasses.

  - Create a virtualenv: `python3 -m venv venv`
- - Activate the virtualenv using the approprate activate file in the `venv/Scripts` folder
+ - Activate the virtualenv using the appropriate activate file in the `venv/Scripts` folder
  - Install requirements: `pip install -r requirements.txt`

 ## DBoM To SPDX Converter